barracudanetworks/ngf-aws-templates/HA Cluster/README_floatingEIP.md

-# HA Cluster of Barracuda NextGen Firewalls
+# HA Cluster of Barracuda CloudGen Firewalls

 ## Introduction
-This template deploys a VPC with a multi-AZ High Availability cluster of Barracuda CloudGen Firewalls (stand-alone).
+This template deploys a VPC with a multi-AZ High Availability cluster of Barracuda CloudGen Firewalls (stand-alone) with a floating EIP.
 The cluster works in active/passive mode, automatically rewriting route table upon failover and reassigning Elastic IP for directing ingress traffic from public Internet.

 The HA Cluster can be used as a starting block for multiple use-cases and architectures including IPSec hub, Secure Remote Access or Transit VPC.